Flew out to Wyoming after the program yesterday for, say, just a social dinner with some friends.

 We know that.

-I mean, that the unions are So for him to sit there and say that oh, they're giving him an opportunity, he's just blown smoke.
+So for him to sit there and say that, oh, they're giving him an opportunity, he's just blowing smoke.

-Well, let me read the last paragraph of his uh letter to me in which he asked for an apology.
+Well, let me read the last paragraph of his letter to me in which he asked for an apology.

-He said the fact is we are a democratic union.
+He said, the fact is, we are a Democratic union.

 Our members will guide which candidate to support for president.